Ecological Architecture Certificate

 The certificate in Ecological Architecture requires the completion of 2.0 course units of required courses and 3.0 course units of elective courses.
 Students must take at least one elective course outside of their home department.
 This requirement does not apply to dual degree students.

 Application to the certificate is made through the PennDesign Office of Admissions.
-Students who are already enrolled in the School of Design should submit a Personal Statement of no more than one page, explaining their interest in ecological architecture, as well as a work plan showing their schedule of study for completion of the certificate.
+Students who are already enrolled in the School of Design should submit a one-page essay explaining their interest in ecological architecture as well as a work plan showing their proposed schedule of study for completion of the certificate.

 Program Director: William W. Braham